ryan-a-anderson/ryan-a-anderson.github.io/_posts/2022-12-31-bbhof-report.md

 # Predicting `max_pct`

 With the above in mind, we fit a linear model for `max_pct` against our career batting data as covariates.
 The model summary can be found in Figure 3.
 All the batting variables are found to be significant to the 0.0001 level.
-The equation to estimate $\hat{max\_pct}$ is given by
+The equation to estimate $\hat{\text{max_pct}}$ is given by

 $$
 \hat{\text{max_pct}} = -0.3079 - 0.00012G - 0.0001AB + 0.0003R + 0.0004H + 0.0349career\_years